Updated October 2023

 Address: Japan, 〒604-8052 Kyoto, Nakagyo Ward, Kajiyacho, 219

-| Helpful Read: the Ultimate Guide to Kyoto
+Helpful Read: The Ultimate Guide to Kyoto

-13. Stop for a bowl of ramen at Ichiran
+13. Stop for a Bowl of Ramen at Ichiran

 The vending machine is where you purchase your ticket and then you get seated at a bar-style spot.
 Eventually, your bowl of ramen appears from behind a curtain!
 There is always a team member to help you order your ramen as well.

 When in the temple, you’ll find vendors selling all kinds of things.
 One of my favorite food finds in here is the soft-served ice cream topped with edible gold leaf.

 Address: 1 Kinkakujicho, Kita Ward, Kyoto, 603-8361, Japan

-15. Spend a morning at the Arashiyama bamboo grove
+15. Spend a Morning at the Arashiyama Bamboo Grove

 It’s a bit of a journey, especially in the morning hours from the center but so worth it.
 We always arrive around sunrise and go for a walk when there are usually just a few other people out.
 Its peacefulness is unmatched (until the crowds arrive).

-16. Shop the local hand-wired home goods at Kaanami-Tsuji
+16. Shop the Local Hand-Wired Home Goods at Kaanami-Tsuji

 I talked about the knives that we love, but one other stop is at Kaanami-Tsuji.
 They specialize in coil goods for the kitchen and home.
 They’re delicate, incredibly beautiful, and make a wonderful gift to take home.